matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 Actors Alice and Bob, bad actor Eve.
 Bob will receive *c* and feed it into a **decryption function** *D*(K<sub>e</sub>, c)
 - Bob will get the plaintext message *m* decrypted by the function with the shared key.

 What are some major weaknesses in our encryption model?
 - Add noise to confuse the recipient
 - Repeat *c*
 - Insert new message
+- Change the order of messages
+- Intercept and delay the message

 **Kirchhoffs Principle**
 1. Security depends on the security of the encryption key, not the encryption algorithm.